koonix/lfutils/README.md

 `armount` mounts the archive and jumps to the mountpoint.

-archivemount can't tell wether an archive is password-protected;
+Archivemount can't tell wether an archive is password-protected;
-therefore the `armount` command returns an error when trying to mount such archives. so you can use `armount-passwd` which will prompt you for a password.
+Therefore the `armount` command returns an error when trying to mount such archives.
+So you can use `armount-passwd` which will prompt you for a password.

-while inside the mounted archive, use `arunmount` to unmount the archive and jump back to where you were before mouting.
+While inside the mounted archive, use `arunmount` to unmount the archive and jump back to where you were before mouting.

 ## lfsxiv

-- open all the images in the directory of the image
+- Open all the images in the directory of the image
-- images that you select in sxiv, will also get selected in lf (selection happens upon exiting sxiv).
+- Images that you select in sxiv, will also get selected in lf (selection happens upon exiting sxiv).

-to use lfsxiv, use it to open images in lf's `open` command or your file opener script/program, or use it as a standalone command/binding:
+To use lfsxiv, use it to open images in lf's `open` command or your file opener script/program, or use it as a standalone command/binding: